bdurand/ultra_settings/README.md

 Settings at a higher level will override those set at a lower level.
 So, for instance, you can override values set in a YAML file with either environment variables or runtime settings.

-Your application code, however, does not need to concern itself with how a setting value is being loaded or from what source.
+Your application code does not need to concern itself with how a setting value is being loaded or from what source.
 It can just reference configuration settings using plain old Ruby objects and methods.

 Settings are also type cast so you can always be assured that values are returned as a predetermined class and your application does not need to worry about type coercion.
 The supported types are: